 Their 2013 self-titled release captures their unique blend of Caribbean/American fusion.
-From their mixing of neo-soul, jazz, and afro-beat on D'Angelo's "Spanish Joint," their playful ska rendition of Jimi Hendrix's "Fire," to more traditional arrangements of classic Trinidadian socas like "Pan Rising" and "Pan in A Minor," their debut album summarized the group's mission in 9 polished tracks.
+From their mixing of neo-soul, jazz, and afro-beat on D'Angelo's "Spanish Joint," their playful ska rendition of Jimi Hendrix's "Fire," to more traditional arrangements of classic Trini songs like "Pan Rising" and "Pan in A Minor," their debut album summarized the group's mission in 9 polished tracks.

-Since this release, the band has delved deeper into the folkloric traditions behind their instruments, and developed an even more unique sound.
-In 2015 Chris made the switch from the common C tenor pan to a new custom instrument, the low g tenor pan, and has twice ventured to Trinidad for Carnivale to perform at Panorama with the Supernovas of Surrey Village.
-These journeys have spurred a new set of original songs and arrangements, influenced by the intricate steel orchestra "engine rooms," or rhythm sections.
-He has also begun to incorporate influences beyond his experiences with jazz, adding a tinge of bluegrass and contra music to their sound from his experience with this music as a child.
-Shawn has made several pilgrimages to Ghana, Cuba, and Brazil, deepening his spiritual growth and further developing his sense of clave.
+Since this release, the band has delved deeper into the folkloric traditions behind their instruments.
+In 2015 Chris made the switch from the common C tenor pan to a low G tenor pan, and has twice ventured to Trinidad for Carnival to perform at Panorama with the Supernovas Steel Orchestra of Surrey Village.
+These journeys spurred a new set of original songs and arrangements, influenced by the steel orchestra "engine rooms," or rhythm sections.
+He also began to incorporate influences beyond his experiences with jazz, adding notes of bluegrass and folk music to their sound from his experience with this music as a child.
+Shawn has made musical pilgrimages to Ghana, Cuba, and Brazil, deepening his spiritual growth and further developing his sense of clave.
 Through his study of Afro-Cuban styles coupled with his love for American folk writers like Paul Simon and Neil Young, he has been fine tuning a truly unique songwriting style that further adds to the group's blend.